 As you could imagine this took a while.
 Luckily, I had a few series that I wanted to binge-watch so they were the perfect companion while I was doing this task, which took me quite some time.
 But I got there in the end.

-The course as well as the book suggest you save up organza selvages to use later as a stay in projects like this.
-Well, I don’t buy organza on a regular basis and I would not be so organised to keep the selvages.
+The course, as well as the book, suggest you save up organza selvedges to use later as a stay in projects like this.
+Well, I don’t buy organza on a regular basis and I would not be so organised to keep the selvedges.
 So I bought myself a roll of organza ribbon to use in my project.
 Besides, although no one will ever see it, I like that both edges of the ribbon are finished.
 This step was another long one as I first had to pin the ribbon in place following the seam lines then catch one side into the garment and then sew flat the rest of the ribbon.